 Higher interest rates make dollar-denominated financial assets more attractive.

 In order to get their hands on these lovely assets, traders and investors have to buy some greenbacks first.
-As a result, the value of the dollar will likely increase.
+This increases demand for the currency.

 Later on in the course, you will learn which economic data points tend to drive currency prices, and why they do so.You will know who the Fed Chairman is and how retail sales data reflects the economy.
-You’ll be spitting out global interest rates like baseball statistics.
+You’ll be spitting out global interest rates like song lyrics.

 No need to be intimidated by such fancy-sounding words though.
 For now, just know that fundamental analysis is a way of analyzing the potential moves of a currency through the strength or weakness of that country’s economic outlook.
 It’s going to be awesome, we promise!